oswg/akasha/README.md

 # Akasha

 Akasha is a unified repository of all channelling in the lineage of the Confederation of Planets in Service to the One Infinite Creator.
-It is maintained by the [Council for Social Memory](https://councilforsocialmemory.org), a non-profit organization facilitating and protecting the vibration of service-to-others
+It is maintained by the [Council for Social Memory](https://councilforsocialmemory.org), a non-profit organization dedicated to resourcing the preservation of service-to-others vibratory contact with the Confederation.

-## How it is organized

-Each circle is designated in a sub-folder to the root.
-Within each circle are one or more events or collections.
-Within those event directories are directories for each discrete event, named like:

-> YYYY-MM-DD_CIRCLE-NAME_EVENT-NAME_SESSION-NO

-For example, the Oorkas via Weiland session from early 2004 would be referenced with a filename like:

-> 2024-01-27_richmond_ccf_009

-And within that folder would be all media pertaining to the session, whenever possible named exactly the same except with the appropriate extension.

 ## The Lineage